Step 1: Submit your online application

 Step 10: Police Academy Selection & Process

 Congratulations!
 If you’ve made it to this step, you are now a police cadet.
 Next, you’ll attend orientation and begin your 19-week academy experience where you will receive the best police training in the country.
-HPD Police Cadets are paid a starting salary of $47,444.80 during their training.
+HPD Police Cadets are paid a starting salary of $49,358.40 during their training.
 The Police Academy is crucial to learning the ropes of the day-to-day life of a police officer.
 It’s often said that police cadets who experience the Academy together form a lifelong bond during this process.
 Like anything really worth doing, it’s a challenging but rewarding experience mentally and physically.
-Read about the challenges and benefits of that experience via our City Blog series “Becoming an Officer.”

 Step 11: Field Training

 Before you become a full-fledged Huntsville Police Officer, we pair you with several experienced officers in the field.
-You’ll spend 14 weeks learning how to apply all of the things learned in the police academy to the “real world” of being a Huntsville Police Officer.
+You’ll spend 14 weeks learning how to apply all of the skills learned in the police academy to the real world as an officer.